 Who lives at Windsor Castle now?

-Currently the Queen and Prince Philip live at Windsor Castle, but only part-time.
-For the rest of the year, they split their time between there, Buckingham Palace, Balmoral and Sandringham.
+Currently the Queen and Prince Philip live at Windsor Castle, but in normal years, they only reside there part-time.
+For the rest of the year, they split their time between the castle, Buckingham Palace, Balmoral and Sandringham.

 Windsor Castle inside: what is it like in the Queen's home?